Our previous tutorial explained about Shift left testing in detail.

 #4) Increased transparency: CI brings in a greater level of transparency into the overall Development and QA processes.
 There is, at all times, a clear indication of what tests are failing, causes for failure, defects, etc. enabling you to make factual decisions on where and how to improve efficiency.

-#5) Cost effectiveness: Based on the above points of early error detection, less bug accumulation, more automation and clarity in the overall system, it is needless to say, that cost is optimized.
+#5) Cost-effectiveness: Based on the above points of early error detection, less bug accumulation, more automation and clarity in the overall system, it is needless to say, that cost is optimized.

-CI in QA – point of view
+CI in QA – a point of view

 #1) Initial tests: We left off at a point where we now have a good build after a code commit.
 The code commit should trigger some automated tests – smoke or sanity checks certifying that the build is now ready for QA.